This post may contain affiliate links. Please read our disclosure policy.

 How to reheat chicken divan:

-Chicken divan is super easy to reheat.
-I’m not normally a fan of reheating meat in the microwave, but since the chicken is covered in sauce, it works out okay.
-To reheat these leftovers in the microwave, I typically heat low and slow, meaning 50% power for a longer time, stirring half way though.
+- To reheat in the microwave: I typically heat low and slow, meaning 50% power for a longer time, stirring half way though.
 This will reheat your leftovers without over cooking it.

-If you have the time, reheated leftovers in the oven are usually the best.
+- To reheat in the oven: If you have the time, reheated leftovers in the oven are usually the best.
 Just be sure to cover it with foil to retain the moisture.
 Toaster ovens work great for reheating smaller portions.
-350F for about 15 minutes should do the trick.
+350°F for about 15 minutes should do the trick.

 - 12 ounces broccoli fresh, cut into bite sized pieces